As of July 26, 2023

 Unit 10 Cybersecurity and Global Impacts: Research and debate current events at the intersection of data, public policy, law, ethics, and societal impact.

-- The class will focus on electronic delivery minimizing the need for paper.
-Specifically, the the course material will be on the codehs.org website to provide the tools to practice developing code in a safe digital environment.
+The class will focus on electronic delivery, minimizing the need for paper.
+Specifically, the course material will be on the codehs.com website to provide the tools to practice developing code in a safe digital environment.

-- Cell phones or other electronic devices can be a distraction if not used properly.
-We will use the student Chromebook and the classroom laptop daily.
+Cell phones or other electronic devices can be a distraction if not used properly.
+We will use the student Chromebook and the classroom systems daily.
+Cell phones are the last resort and only after the teacher approves the use. //END//